nebulaeandstars/o/README.md

 Planned features are:

+- More flags
-- Flags to specify alternate config files.
+    - To specify alternate config files.
-- Flags to override category options.
+    - To override category options.
-- A `guicommand` option, for when the user isn't in a terminal.
+- Better integration with environment variables.
+- Better help (show user-defined subcommands in the menu).
+- `o` will use itself to open itself with a category.